SKnoedler/Portfolio/README.md

 # Data Science Portfolio

------------ *The portfolio is incomplete, additional pages & jupyter notebooks will be added* -----------

 This is an overview of my Data Science knowledge as well as a brief summary of relevant projects which I completed for academic, self-learning, and hobby purposes.